cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

-# How to Update mdcms
+# How to Upgrade mdcms

 ## Prologue

+As most software, mdcms envolves with time.
+You may want to upgrade mdcms to receive new features or bug fix.
+This guide demonstrates the process, explaining the rationale as well.

 ## Synopsis

+Here are pseudo commands to upgrade mdcms:

 ```shell
 $ cd path/to/your/mdcms/site